 To use Cloudflare's MCP servers with OpenAI's Responses API:

 If you see a message like "Claude's response was interrupted...", the AI likely hit its context-length limit.
-To avoid this:
+This commonly happens with servers that trigger many chained tool calls, such as the observability server.

 There are two ways to add an MCP server to Cursor.
 The most common way is to add the server globally in the ~/.cursor/mcp.json